French Mortgage Factsheet and FAQ

 Typical Interest Rates

 Fixed vs. variable: Most French mortgages are fixed-rate, locking your rate for the full term (often 15–20 years).
-This stability is appealing since euro interest rates fluctuate.
 Variable-rate loans exist (mostly private banks, indexed to Euribor).
-Given current rates, fixed deals at around 3.5–4% are preferred.
-For instance, Q2 2024 fixed rates averaged ~3.5%.
-Special hybrid products (fixed/interest-only) might start around 2.3% for the interest-only portion, plus insurance costs.
+For how pricing and rate structures work in practice, see French mortgage interest rates and terms.

 Interest-Only Mortgages

 Are interest-only loans available?
 Yes.
-France offers "in fine" mortgages—interest-only loans with principal repaid in a lump sum at maturity.
-These loans have strict conditions.
-Banks usually require significant pledged assets or investments equal to the loan amount, or a life insurance policy covering the principal.
-Hence, interest-only mortgages typically suit high-net-worth individuals or specific investments.
+France offers “in fine” (interest-only) mortgages—interest-only loans with principal repaid in a lump sum at maturity.
+These loans have strict conditions and typically suit high-net-worth buyers.

 Required Documentation

 What paperwork do you need?
-French mortgages require extensive documentation:
+French mortgages require extensive documentation.
+For the full lender checklist, see documentation and process requirements:

 • Identification: Passport.